vitoriavicentin/vitoriavicentin/README.md

 ## 🚀 About me

-I'm a Systems Analyst, passionate about programming, I'm always learning new things, renewing and sharing my knowledge.
+I'm a development, passionate about programming, I'm always learning new things, renewing and sharing my knowledge.

 🧠 I am learning Java and Oracle